hasura/graphql-engine/docs/graphql/manual/event-triggers/samples.rst

 Boilerplates
 ^^^^^^^^^^^^

-Here are few boilerplates you can use to build and deploy event triggers on different cloud providers:
+Here are a few boilerplates you can use to build and deploy event triggers on different cloud providers:

 * Source code: https://github.com/hasura/graphql-engine/tree/master/community/boilerplates/event-triggers

 There are 2 types of boilerplates:

 **Echo**
 Returns the event payload with some augmented data.
-Helps you in understanding the event payload and parsing it.
+It helps you in understanding the event payload and parsing it.

 **Mutation**
 Makes a mutation based on the event payload.
-Helps in understanding database access in event trigger.
+It helps in understanding database access inside an event trigger.

 Push Notifications
 ^^^^^^^^^^^^^^^^^^